TagMatiks Wedge - iOS Help

 Inventory Name Inventory Name is an optional field for an inventory but if you want to keep track of the different inventories done using TagMatiks Wedge, you can make it mandatory.

-• You can Tap on the Check Box to make the Inventory Name Mandatory as shown in the image below and tap on Save.
+6. You can Tap on the Check Box to make the Inventory Name Mandatory as shown in the image below and tap on Save.
+As shown in Fig 1.3.

-• You can click on the individual tags to review additional details.
-The details displayed may differ depending on the filters that you have enabled.
+12. You can click on the individual tags to review additional details.
+As shown in Fig 1.8.

 Additional Options on the Inventory Option Include: